 I am hoping that it isn’t true, but unfortunately, it may be.
-Palm trees are native where it rarely freezes and we experienced a very hard freeze on January 9-10, 2010.
-Temperatures dropped below 20o farenheit for three nights in a row and two of those nights recorded 15o in Lewisville.
+Palm trees are native where it rarely freezes, and we experienced a very hard freeze on January 9-10, 2010.
+Temperatures dropped below 20 degrees Fahrenheit for three nights in a row and two of those nights recorded 15 degrees Fahrenheit in Lewisville.
 Most palm trees just aren’t made to survive this kind of cold.

-Most of the palms planted in North Texas are Washingtonia Palms (Washingtonia spp.) commonly called Mexican Fan Palms or California Fan Palms.
+Most of the palms planted in North Texas are Washingtonia Palms, commonly called Mexican Fan Palms or California Fan Palms.
 These palms are somewhat cold hardy, being native to Mexico and the southern portion of the Southwest United States.
-However, they are not able to withstand temperares that drop below 20o farenheit for extended periods of time.
+However, they are not able to withstand temperatures that drop below 20 degrees Fahrenheit for extended periods of time.

 Please call Tree Shepherds at 972-317-9598 or send us an e-mail if you would like an evaluation of the health of your palms and recommendations for treatment and ongoing care.

 2/12/2010 update: There is a Washingtonia Palm in my neighborhood that is still green in the very center.
 This is a large palm that survived the hard freeze about 15 years ago.
 I am encouraged that the center appears to still be green, although I am observing it from the ground.
 We will see if there is a green shoot of a new frond appearing this spring when the weather warms up.

 3/3/2010 update: The Windmill Palms seem to have survived the freeze.
 They are the most cold hardy of the Palms (down to 5-10 degrees).
 Unfortunately, most palms planted in the DFW area are Washingtonian palms (Mexican Fan Palm) and many that I have looked at are may not survive the freeze damage.